bop-langs/rubybop/README.md

 ###Threading
-In addition, all ruby code that was executed with the GVL is now forced to use the GVL.
+In addition, all ruby code that was executed without the GVL is now forced to use the GVL.
 The __only__ exception to this rule is IO, since Ruby is too slow if IO requires the GVL.
 If a script attempts to enter a parallel region with multiple threads running, an `ThreadError` is thrown and Rubybop will terminate.
 Although there are currently no checks, the data structures used by BOP do not support concurrent modification, so only one thread should be active inside a PPR region.